We address a common vaccine concern about the ingredients found in a vaccine.

 Over the next few months, we're launching several projects to highlight the importance of vaccination in improving global public health.
 Discover how we're representing the voice of researchers who work on vaccines and how BSI members can get involved.

 As part of our mission to represent our members and ensure the best deal for science whatever the eventual outcome of Brexit, we have been busy over the past year advocating for a number of positions across the policy areas of R&D funding and immigration reform.

 With the General Election fast approaching, last week the Royal Society hosted a joint hustings event for representatives from the political parties to answer questions on science and engineering.
 Our Policy & Public Affairs Manager, Matthew Gibbard, discusses the key talking points.

-Welcome to our last installment before Christmas of our regular monthly slot where we report on research from the world of immunology, highlighting work from BSI members that has hit the headlines over the past four weeks.
+Welcome to the next instalment of our regular update where we report on research from the world of immunology, highlighting work from BSI members that has hit the headlines over the past month.

 Includes Petrova et al. 2019 Science Immunology DOI: 10.1126/sciimmunol.aay6125; Robertson et al. 2019 Archives of Disease in Childhood DOI: 10.1136/archdischild-2019-317346; Pucino et al. 2019 Cell Metabolism DOI 10.1016/j.cmet.2019.10.004